rockboroschool/website/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: AIOSEO's strings now are completely translatable on available languages.
 * Fixed: SEO Analyzer image alt attribute tags are now parsed correctly.
 * Fixed: Title and description for custom home pages now work as expected.
-* Fixed: Prevent sitemap ping when a post has 'Limit Modified Date'.
+* Fixed: Prevent sitemap and IndexNow ping when a post has 'Limit Modified Date'.
 * Fixed: Title and description for custom post type archives now work as expected.
 * Fixed: Elementor error when editing the content of a post.
 * Fixed: Sitemap error when using static sitemaps.
 * Fixed: Removed check for a physical robots.txt on ajax/cron calls.
 * Fixed: SEO Metabox and Sidebar Snippet title and description sync.
 * Fixed: Private terms no longer get added to the `articleSection` in the schema markup.
+* Fixed: Link Assistant's inbound link suggestions missing and console errors when editing a post.

 **New in Version 4.2.1.1**